 Q2.
-What is a previously owned clean vehicle for the purpose of the previously owned clean vehicles credit? (added December 29, 2022)
+What is a previously-owned clean vehicle for the purpose of the previously owned clean vehicles credit? (updated October 6, 2023)

 A2.
-A previously owned clean vehicle is a motor vehicle that meets the following requirements:
+A previously-owned clean vehicle is a motor vehicle that meets the following requirements:

-- The model year of the vehicle is at least two years earlier than the calendar year in which a taxpayer acquires the vehicle - The purchasing taxpayer is not the original user of the vehicle - The vehicle was acquired for a sales price of \$25,000 or less from a dealer and the purchasing taxpayer is the first qualified buyer (see FAQ 4) to claim the credit since August 16, 2022, other than its original user - And such motor vehicle is a: - o Qualified fuel cell motor vehicle with a gross vehicle weight rating of less than 14,000 pounds, or - A vehicle made by a qualified manufacturer (see Topic A FAQ 9) that meets the definition of a motor vehicle under Title II of the Clean Air Act, has a gross vehicle weight rating of less than 14,000 pounds, is powered to a significant extent by an electric motor with a battery capacity of seven kilowatt hours or more, and is capable of being recharged from an external source of electricity.
+- The model year of the vehicle is at least two years earlier than the calendar year in which a taxpayer acquires the vehicle - The purchasing taxpayer is not the original user of the vehicle - The vehicle was acquired for a sales price of \$25,000 (see Topic E FAQ 2) or less from a dealer and the purchasing taxpayer is the first qualified buyer (see FAQ 4) to claim the credit since August 16, 2022, other than its original user - And such motor vehicle is a: - o Qualified fuel cell motor vehicle with a gross vehicle weight rating of less than 14,000 pounds, or - A vehicle made by a qualified manufacturer (see Topic A FAQ 9) that meets the definition of a motor vehicle under Title II of the Clean Air Act, has a gross vehicle weight rating of less than 14,000 pounds, is powered to a significant extent by an electric motor with a battery capacity of seven kilowatt hours or more, and is capable of being recharged from an external source of electricity.

-The dealer selling the previously owned clean vehicle must provide a report containing purchaser and vehicle information to the purchasing taxpayer and to the IRS.
+The dealer selling the previously-owned clean vehicle must provide a seller report containing buyer and vehicle information to the purchasing taxpayer and to the IRS.

 Q3.
-How will I know if a previously owned clean vehicle may be eligible for a credit? (added December 29, 2022)
+How will I know if a previously-owned clean vehicle may be eligible for a credit? (updated October 6, 2023)

 A3.
-Please see the following list Used Electric Vehicle Credit list about vehicle eligibility.
-In addition, qualified buyers will want to ensure their income does not exceed certain thresholds (see Topic E FAQ 1) and check the sales history of the vehicle to ensure that their purchase will qualify as the first transfer of the previously owned vehicle to a qualified buyer (see FAQ 4, 7) other than the person who was the original user of the vehicle.
+Please see the following Used Electric Vehicle Credit list about vehicle eligibility.
+In addition, qualified buyers will want to ensure their income does not exceed certain thresholds (see Topic E FAQ 1) and check the sales history of the vehicle to ensure that their purchase will qualify as the first transfer of the previously-owned vehicle after August 16, 2022 (see FAQ 4, 7) other than to the person who was the original user of the vehicle.